+The BUOW is currently designated as a State SSC and is a fully covered species under the MSHCP.
 The BUOW is a grassland specialist distributed throughout western North America where it occupies open areas with short vegetation and bare ground within shrub, desert, and grassland environments.
 BUOWs use a wide variety of arid and semi-arid environments with well-drained, level to gently sloping areas characterized by sparse vegetation and bare ground (Haug and Didiuk, 1993; Dechant et al., 1999).
 BUOWs are dependent upon the presence of burrowing mammals (e.g., California ground squirrels, coyotes, American badger [Taxidea taxus]) whose burrows are used for roosting and nesting.
 The presence or absence of mammal burrows is often a major factor that limits the presence or absence of BUOW.
 Where mammal burrows are scarce, BUOWs have been found occupying man-made cavities, such as buried and non-functioning drain pipes, stand-pipes, and dry culverts.
 BUOWs may also burrow beneath rocks and debris or large, heavy objects such as abandoned cars, concrete blocks, or concrete pads.
 They also require open vegetation allowing open line-of-sight of the surrounding habitat to forage as well as watch for predators.

-According to the CNDDB, there are two (2) occurrence records for BUOW within the USGS Sunnymead,

-California 7.5-minute quadrangle.
+According to the CNDDB, there are two (2) occurrence records for BUOW within the USGS Sunnymead, California 7.5-minute quadrangle.
 The closest extant occurrence (Occurrence Number 65) was recorded in 1980, approximately 2.25 miles south of the project site, where a colony of owls was observed at the Perris Reservoir Recreation Area (CDFW 2022a).
-Additionally, another occurrence (Occurrence Number 439) approximately 4 miles to the southwest of the project site; has seen continual BUOW use since 1991, with the most being in 2007 (CDFW 2022a).
+Additionally, another occurrence (Occurrence Number 439) approximately 4 miles to the southwest of the project site has seen continual BUOW use since 1991, with the most recent update being in 2007 (CDFW 2022a).
 In addition, there are dozens of records of this species in the eBird database, within and just outside of a 5-mile radius from the project site (eBird 2022).

-Michael Baker biologists surveyed 100% of the project site during the field survey and no BUOWs, sign (i.e., pellets, feathers, castings, or whitewash), occupied burrows, or remnant burrows were observed.
-Although no BUOWs, sign, occupied burrows, or remnant burrows were observed during the field survey, the project site is sparsely vegetated with a variety of low-growing plant species that allow for open line-of-sight and foraging opportunities for BUOW.
+Michael Baker biologists surveyed 100% of the project site during the field survey.
+No BUOWs, sign (i.e., pellets, feathers, castings, or whitewash), occupied burrows, or remnant burrows were observed.
+However, the project site is sparsely vegetated with a variety of low-growing plant species that allow for open line-of-sight and foraging opportunities for BUOW.
 In accordance with the Burrowing Owl Survey Instructions for the Western Riverside Multiple Species Habitat Conservation Plan Area, if BUOW habitat occurs on-site, both focused surveys and pre-construction clearance surveys are required (RCA 2006).